 Use a written asthma action plan

-This is a plan for managing your asthma that you fill in with your GP or asthma nurse.
-It includes all the information you need to look after your asthma well, so you’ll have fewer symptoms and significantly cut your risk of an asthma attack.
-If you use a written asthma action plan, you’re four times less likely to have an asthma attack that needs emergency hospital treatment.
-A written asthma action plan is an important part of asthma management, and the asthma guidelines doctors follow recommend that everyone with asthma has one.
+A written asthma action plan is an important part of asthma management, and asthma guidelines recommend that everyone with asthma has one.
 So if you haven’t got an action plan yet download one and make an appointment to see your GP or asthma nurse for a review.

 Your asthma action plan contains all the information you need in one place, including: